mik3sw/OneClick/README.md

 * [Releases](https://github.com/mik3sw/OneClick/releases)
 * HomeBrew soon ...

-> OneClick 2.0 is currently in beta i need to fix some errors and bugs
+> OneClick 2.x is currently in beta i need to fix some errors and bugs

+> This is a hobbyist app